 AWA Planting Initiatives

 Since our founding, the AWA has recognized the importance of planting trees and native plants.
-Read more about our initiatives and make sure to join our newsletter for volunteer opportunities.
+Read more about our initiatives and make sure to join our newsletter and follow us on social media to learn about volunteer opportunities.

-In May 2024, the Free Library of New Hope and Solebury was awarded a Plant Grant from Bowman’s Hill Wildflower Preserve (BHWP).
-In partnership with the Free Library, Aquetong Watershed Association, and Girl Scout Troop #21270, volunteers planted over 55 native plants in the Library’s garden beds.
+In May 2024, the Free Library of New Hope and Solebury and AWA was awarded a Plant Grant from Bowman’s Hill Wildflower Preserve (BHWP).
+In partnership with the Free Library, AWA, and Girl Scout Troop #21270, volunteers planted over 55 native plants in the Library’s garden beds.

 More than twenty-five volunteers, including Girls Scouts and Daisy Troops arrived at the Library to plant the beneficial native plants.
 “I wish there were more plants to plant!” stated one of the Girl Scouts.